MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-cloud-burst.md

 5. Select an environment link (**Azure** or **Azure Stack**) to see information about existing and pending deployments to a specific environment.
 Use these views as a quick way to verify that the same build was deployed to both environments.

-6. Open the **deployed production app** in the browser.
-For example, for the Azure App Services website, open the URL [https://[your-app-name\].azurewebsites.net](https:// [your-app-name].azurewebsites.net).
+6. Open the **deployed production app** in a browser.
+For example, for the Azure App Services website, open the URL `https://[your-app-name\].azurewebsites.net`.

 **Integration of Azure and Azure Stack provides a scalable cross-cloud solution**

 A flexible and robust multi-cloud service provides data security, back up and redundancy, consistent and rapid availability, scalable storage and distribution, and geo-compliant routing.
-This manually triggered process ensures reliable and efficient load switching between Hosted Web apps, ensuring immediate availability of crucial data.
+This manually triggered process ensures reliable and efficient load switching between hosted web apps, ensuring immediate availability of crucial data.

 ## Next steps
 - To learn more about Azure Cloud Patterns, see [Cloud Design Patterns](https://docs.microsoft.com/azure/architecture/patterns).